 Please see the following webpages for more funding options:

 If any of these deadlines fall on a Saturday or Sunday, applications will be due no later than 5pm, Arizona time, on the Monday following the due date.
-Please contact Diane Darling at email@example.com if you have further questions on these deadlines.
+Please contact our department at at SBSemail@example.com if you have further questions on these deadlines.

 In the final two semesters of undergraduate level work (senior status) four upper division courses (2 each semester) are replaced by graduate level courses.
 A total of 12 units of graduate coursework are counted towards both the undergraduate and graduate degree.
 Starting GPA must be cum.
 3.3 and cannot fall below 3.0 during the entire program.
 One summer and two regular semesters finish the program at the graduate level.

 Students accepted to the MPA program may choose study material in some of the following subject areas: